Nagaland – Culture and Tradition

-Nagaland is a beautiful place with high peaks, vast forest lands and is filled with aesthetic beauty, that’s why it is often called – “The Switzerland of the East”.
-Places of interest in Nagaland reflects the rich cultural heritage of the state.
+Nagaland is a beautiful place with high peaks, and vast forest lands and is filled with aesthetic beauty, that’s why it is often called – “The Switzerland of the East”.
+Places of interest in Nagaland reflect the rich cultural heritage of the state.
 Khonoma Gate is one such place that is a symbol of the bravery of Khonoma village.
 The people had built the gate to get protection from the Britishers and this is the reason that people all across the world come to see it.
-Japfu Peak, Dzukou Valley, Tuli town Naganimora, Meluri, and Changtongya are other famous places of the state which have aesthetic beauty and a positive vibe to rejuvenate the visitors coming here.
+Japfu Peak, Dzukou Valley, Tuli town Naganimora, Meluri, and Changtongya are other famous places in the state which have aesthetic beauty and a positive vibe to rejuvenate the visitors coming here.

 Kohima – Places to visit here are Kohima Museum, Ohima Village, Dozhu Koi Valley, Lung Dham Village, Mata Yimi Kyang, the coldest place in the state, Fftsero, etc. 15 km from Kohima is Jaffu Peak in the south.
 The tree named Rodo Dredon is found in the mountain ranges here.
 Their height is the highest in the world.
 Hence his name is recorded in the Guinness Book of Records.
 Apart from these, other tourist places of Kohima are Zukoye Valley, Shilloy Lake, State Museum, World War II Cemetery, Heritage Museum, Khonoma Village, Kohima Janthalaya, Intaki Wildlife Sanctuary, etc.